youngminpark2559/CsharpDotnetConceptsAndIllustrations/stratisbitcoinfullnodesrcstratisbitcoin-1.md

 "blockSize" represents Size of the downloaded block in bytes.

 public void AddSample\(IBlockPullerBehavior peer, long blockDownloadTimeMs, int blockSize\){ }

 ---

 This method Calculates adjustment of peer's quality score when it finished downloading a block.

 "blockDownloadTimeMs" represents Time in milliseconds it took to download the block from the peer.

 "blockSize" represents Size of the downloaded block in bytes.

 This method returns Quality score adjustment for the peer.

 public double CalculateQualityAdjustment\(long blockDownloadTimeMs, int blockSize\){ }

 ---

 This method Calculates peer's penalty when the wait for the next block times out.

 This method returns Quality score penalty for the peer.

 public double CalculateNextBlockTimeoutQualityPenalty\(\){ }

 ---

 This method Checks whether penalty should be avoided.
 This is when sum\(score\) of all peers is lower than 2x number of peers peerCount.

 This mechanism also prevents single peer to go to minimum if it is alone.

 This method returns true if the penalty should be discarded, false otherwise.

 public bool IsPenaltyDiscarded\(\){ }

 ---

+===

+StratisBitcoinFullNode\src\Stratis.Bitcoin\BlockPulling\StoreBlockPuller.cs

+===

+---

+This class is for Puller that download blocks from peers.

+public class StoreBlockPuller : BlockPuller { }

+---

+This constructor Initializes a new instance of the object having a chain of block headers and a list of available nodes.

+"chain" represents Chain of block headers.

+"nodes" represents Network peers of the node.

+"loggerFactory" represents Factory to be used to create logger for the puller.

+public StoreBlockPuller\(ConcurrentChain chain, Connection.IConnectionManager nodes, ILoggerFactory loggerFactory\)

+            : base\(chain, nodes.ConnectedNodes, nodes.NodeSettings.ProtocolVersion, loggerFactory\)

+{ }

+---

+This method Prepares and invokes a download task for multiple blocks.

+public void AskForMultipleBlocks\(ChainedBlock\[\] downloadRequests\) { }

+---

+This method Tries to retrieve a specific downloaded block from the list of downloaded blocks.

+"chainedBlock" represents Header of the block to retrieve.

+"block" represents If the function succeeds, the downloaded block is returned in this parameter.

+This method returns true if the function succeeds, false otherwise.

+public bool TryGetBlock\(ChainedBlock chainedBlock, out DownloadedBlock block\){ }

+---